Key concepts & syntax

 Annotations

-The standard EDF format does not allow for any additional annotations, i.e. labels that typically describe events in the data, such as sleep stages, artifacts, or other scored features (e.g. spindles).
-The EDF+ format has some limited support for annotations but is awkward to work with: although Luna can read EDF+ annotations, these are not the preferred mode.
+The standard EDF format does not allow for additional annotations, i.e. labels that typically describe events in the recording such as sleep stages, artifacts, or other scored features (e.g. respiratory events).
+The EDF+ format has limited support for annotations but is somewhat awkward to work with: although Luna can read EDF+ annotations, these are not the preferred mode.

 EDF+ annotations

-EDF+ annotations are limited by record size, and hard to generate or edit without altering the original EDF+ file.
-For many practical applications, where the annotations reflect derived features of the sleep time series data, it is simpler to keep the signal data and the annotation information separate.
+EDF+ annotations are limited by record size and hard to generate or edit without altering the entire original EDF+.
+For many practical applications, where the annotations reflect derived features of the sleep time series data, it is simpler to keep the signal data and their annotations separate.

 Ranges